 Follow these six simple tips to keep your ticker ticking:

-- Drink no more than one to two alcoholic drinks per day for men, and one drink per day for women.
-One drink is defined as 12 ounces of beer (a bottle), 4 ounces of wine (a proper glass), and 1.5 ounces of spirits (a proper shot).
+- Have no more than one to two alcoholic drinks per day for men, and one drink per day for women.
+One drink is defined as 12 ounces of beer (a bottle), 5 ounces of wine (a proper glass), and 1.5 ounces of spirits (a proper shot).

 - Eat a diet that’s free of trans fats, low in saturated fats, cholesterol, salt, and sugar, and high in fresh fruits and vegetables, whole grains, omega-3 fatty acids, and dark chocolate.

-- Exercise at moderate intensity.
-That means 30 minutes a day, 5 days a week.
+- Exercise at moderate intensity for 30 minutes a day, 5 days a week.

 - Limit stress.
 Try meditating, spending time with people you love, getting enough sleep, and seeking counseling if you need it.

 - Quit smoking today.
-Get help for quitting here.
+Get help quitting here.

 - Work with your doctor to manage your blood pressure, cholesterol, diabetes, and weight.